AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 Before each batch, thoroughly clean glassware (dounces).

-- After use, rinse with DI water thoroughly followed by a thorough rinse with methanol.
+- After use, rinse with DI water thoroughly followed by a thorough rinse with ethanol.

 - Rinse thoroughly with DI water.

-- Repeat a methanol rinse and DI water rinse.
+- Repeat an ethanol rinse and DI water rinse.

 - Do a final rinse with LCMS grade water.